 “Over there, on that green spongy spot.
 The ruler is picking up speed.
 Run for it.”

-The Grimalks raced across the short plants until they bumped into the pod’s shield.
+The Grimalks raced to their landing zone and bumped into the pod’s shield.

 “Ensign Prrrup, deactivate the energy field.
 Now!”